I.

 The band of gypsies settled indiscriminately, some finding a table to sit at, some leaning against walls, still laughing from an ongoing conversation, wiping their instruments off with the bright linen of their loose garments.
 The women among them, about four or five, stuck close together, the gold earrings, bracelets, and necklaces clanging gently and shimmering sporadically in the lamp light.
 They smiled and moved gracefully, their dark eyes unwilling to settle on anything around.
 A few children, their travel fatigue evident from their gentle, expressionless faces, shuffled through the room following, a tambourine or two carried among them.

-"We might as well enjoywhat choice do we have?
+"We might as well enjoy—what choice do we have?
 Some more liquor is requested here.
 We request graciously," the indebted man shouted and knocked the table with his fist, not quite ready for the mirth with which the gypsies imbued the drab tavern room.

 "I have always been fond of their choruses, ever since I was a child.
 My father took me to the taverns when I was young," the officer said, unfazed by the bright spectacle yet enjoying himself.